About Me

 In August 2021, I began the MA in Mass Communication program with an emphasis on broadcast at the Walter Cronkite School of Journalism and Mass Communication.
 During this time, I reported in Tapachula, Mexico covering the migration crisis.
 I previously worked as a broadcast reporter for Cronkite News: Los Angeles and Washington D.C., where I covered The Ninth Summit of the Americas.
 During my time in D.C.
 I also interned for The Heritage Foundation.

 I am currently a multi-media journalist and reporter for KOLD 13 News in Tucson, Arizona.
-During my time here I have covered everything from the end of Title 42 to wildfire season.
+During my time here I have topics including both presidential candidates on the campaign trail, the end of Title 42, the leadership shake up at the Southern Arizona Humane Society to monsoon.
+I also fill-in as the weekend morning anchor/producer.